-This article was written by NBA coaching legend Del Harris.
+This basketball coaching article was written by NBA coaching legend Del Harris.
 Coach Harris has been the head coach and assistant coach for multiple NBA teams.
 The places that he was the head coach are; the Houston Rockets, Milwaukee Bucks, and the Los Angeles Lakers.
-With all the experience that Del has been able to accumulate over all the years of coaching he has become a must read.
-He has even come out with a new book titled, On Point - Four Steps to Better Life Teams.
+With all the experience that Del has been able to accumulate over all the years of coaching, he has become a must-read.
+He has even come out with a new coaching book titled, On Point – Four Steps to Better Life Teams.

-Coach Harris has a great basketball mind and this article will give you a look into the mind of a basketball legend that has been able to spend a life time learning and growing as a coach.
-Learn from what he has picked up over the years in this coaching article.
+Coach Harris has a great basketball mind, and this article will give you a look into the mind of a basketball legend that has been able to spend a lifetime learning and growing as a coach.
+Learn from what he has picked up over the years in this basketball coaching article.

-Your team will reflect what you emphasize.
-Take your pick, but only about 4 or 5 of these will be the limit as to what the team will attach themselves to, so choose wisely.
+Your basketball team will reflect what you emphasize.
+Take your pick, but only about 4 or 5 of these will limit what the team will attach themselves to, so choose wisely.
 No order is intended here

 - Defense and rebounding

 - High powered offense

 - Pressing team—attacking team